appliedbinf/el_gato/README.md

 # Installation

+1. Install the el_gato base environment
-1. Create a new conda environment to install dependencies:
+2. Create a new conda environment to install dependencies:
   ```
   # You can install the dependencies while creating the el_gato base environment.
     conda install mamba